TylerTemp/SaintsField/README.md

 > [!IMPORTANT]
 > Enable `SaintsEditor` before using

-This is like `InfoBox`, but it can be applied to array/list/button etc.
+This is like `InfoBox`, but it can be applied to array/list/method etc.

+For `PlayaInfoBox`, it can also be directly applied on a class/struct defination.

 *   `string content`